ankit-rathi/ankit-rathi.github.io_backup/_pages/rough.md

 permalink: /rough/
 ---

-# A Guide to Data & AI Platform
+# Working on Data & AI Platform

 ## Preface
 ### About the Author